stackitcloud/stackit-cli/docs/stackit_load-balancer_observability-credentials_update.md

 ### Examples

 ```
-  Update the password of observability credentials of Load Balancer with credentials reference "credentials-xxx".
+  Update the password and username of observability credentials of Load Balancer with credentials reference "credentials-xxx".
 The password is entered using the terminal
-  $ stackit load-balancer observability-credentials update credentials-xxx
+  $ stackit load-balancer observability-credentials update credentials-xxx --username new-username

   Update the password of observability credentials of Load Balancer with credentials reference "credentials-xxx", by providing the path to a file with the new password as flag
   $ stackit load-balancer observability-credentials update credentials-xxx --password @./new-password.txt